kianby/vilain/README.md

 # vilain
 Mimic fail2ban with pf for OpenBSD.

 Inspired from http://www.vincentdelft.be/post/post_20161106

-This repository is just for work.
-See here for last vilain "stable" version : http://git.yeuxdelibad.net/vilain/

-In pf.conf, add :
+In pf.conf, add according to your configuration :

     table <vilain_bruteforce> persist
     block quick from <vilain_bruteforce>